Rely on XEMBIFY for SCIG from the start, or for a seamless switch from IVIG or another SCIG1

 Terms to know

-CVID, common variable immunodeficiency; IG, immune globulin; IVIG, intravenous immunoglobulin; PIDD, primary immunodeficiency disease; SCIG, subcutaneous immunoglobulin.
+CVID, common variable immunodeficiency; hr, hour; IG, immune globulin; IgG, immunoglobulin G; IVIG, intravenous immunoglobulin; PIDD, primary humoral immunodeficiency disease; SCIG, subcutaneous immunoglobulin.

 References